Corporate Governance

 Directors receive the Fixed Monetary Compensation monthly as basic compensation.
 The amount for individual directors is determined based on their positions, taking into consideration elements such as the business environment.

-The Company has set the following as a general guideline for proportions of compensation by type for directors (excluding outside directors) in reference to the compensation levels and compensation mix of companies of a similar scale to the Company or industry peers obtained through an external research company, and in consideration of factors such as the Company's overall salary level and social situations (performance-based compensation is a proportion of the base amount).
+The Company shall appropriately determine the proportion of compensation by type of directors excluding outside directors in reference to the compensation levels and compensation mix of companies of a similar scale to the Company or industry peers obtained through an external research company, and in consideration of factors such as the Company’s overall salary level and social situations.
+The following proportions are generally used as rough standards (for performance-linked compensation, the proportions are those of the base amount).

 Breakdown | Rate | |||||